Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-JSON.md

     ]
     ```

-## Apply json style
+## Apply JSON style

-Style can be applied on runtime using **StyleManager** api at is shown on example below.
+Style can be applied at runtime using the **StyleManager** API, as shown in the following example code:

 ```
 using Tizen.NUI.Components;